top of page

 "Vivat Rex.
 Haig - Beatty - Foch - Lloyd George - Clémenceau - Wilson - Sonnino.
 The League of Nations."

-(The fallen are listed only by their initials, but a newspaper account of the memorial's dedication gave their name as follows:)
+(The fallen are listed only by their initials, but a newspaper account of the memorial's dedication gave their names as follows:)

 From the works: